eye-division/kindle-co-ed/_posts/2018-11-01-article--supporting-the-supporters-of-vulnerable-children--a-view-through-the-kaleidoscope.md

 Sometimes it is even more basic: the need for systems to promote **equal Value** and enable **mutual Respect**.

-**Left unchecked** and unprocessed, the emotional load&nbsp; brought up for adults when contributing as a professional, or as a parent, around the agency table can be&nbsp;**a route to ill health.
-With that**&nbsp;comes poorer outcomes for the child.
+**Left unchecked** and unprocessed, the emotional load&nbsp; brought up for adults when contributing as a professional, or as a parent, around the agency table can be&nbsp;**a route to ill health.****With that, comes poorer outcomes for the child**.

 A **national offer is therefore needed which is equitable in its access** and includes Parent's and Teachers' Wellbeing, alongside Clinicians & Social Workers.
-It should not be workplace or seniority -specific and needs to be able to sit&nbsp;**outside of Child Protection.**

-Something that supports the practice skills and the emotional load demanded of all Team members around a child - regardless of their formal 'job' title.
+It should not be workplace or seniority -specific and needs to be able to sit&nbsp;**outside of Child Protection.**&nbsp;Something that supports the practice skills and the emotional load demanded of all Team members around a child - regardless of their formal 'job' title.

 I am in dialogue with a range of professionals in Health, Education, Therapeutic services as well as with Parent-Carers, in building awareness of this issue.